Notice of Pre-AIA or AIA Status

 1. An audio post-processor for post-processing an audio signal comprising a time-variable high frequency gain information representing a side information of the audio signal, comprising:

-a band extractor configured for extracting a high frequency band of the audio signal to obtain an extracted high frequency band of the audio signal and for extracting a low frequency band of the audio signal to obtain an extracted low frequency band of the audio signal;
+a band extractor configured for extracting a high frequency band of the audio signal to obtain an extracted high frequency band of the audio signal, the extracted high frequency band of the audio signal comprising a block of high pass time domain values and configured for extracting a low frequency band of the audio signal to obtain an extracted low frequency band of the audio signal, the extracted low frequency band of the audio signal comprising a block of low pass time domain values;

 a high band processor configured for performing a time-variable amplification of only the extracted high frequency band of the audio signal in accordance with the time-variable high frequency gain information representing the side information of the audio signal to acquire a processed high frequency band,

-wherein the high band processor is configured to only modify the extracted high frequency band of the audio signal using the high frequency gain information representing the side information to obtain the time-variable amplification of the extracted high frequency band of the audio signal; and
+wherein the high band processor is configured to apply the time-variable amplification to each time domain value of the block of high pass time domain values using the high frequency gain information representing the side information to obtain a block of modified high pass time domain values as the processed high frequency band; and

 1. An audio post-processor for post-processing an audio signal comprising a time-variable high frequency gain information representing a side information of the audio signal, comprising: